 Exercise Science Clinical

 This concentration is for students interested in dynamics of exercise at sub-cellular levels.
 Students in this program will apply the principles of exercise science to performing testing and interpreting physiological data for indicated and contraindicated exercise, as well as modifying exercise prescriptions and activity schedules for various populations and conditions.
-View the exercise science clinical program plan (PDF).
+View the course catalog requirements for a BS in exercise science clinical.

 Exercise Science Wellness Promotion

 This concentration is for students interested in exercise and wellness promotion to assess, design, implement and modify safe and effective behaviors to improve wellness in both healthy and diseased populations.
 This program's concepts map to the concepts stressed for certification for a Physical Activity in Public Health Specialist.
-View the exercise science wellness promotion program plan (PDF).
+View the course catalog requirements for a BS in exercise science wellness promotion.